weRbelgium/rbelgium/content/post/2022-02-07-tabnet/index.md

 title: Tabnet for R
 ---

-You can see the recorded presentation below of the RBelgium session we held last week (on Thursday 2022-02-03) through [meetup](https://www.meetup.com/RBelgium/events/282452150/).
+You can see the recorded presentation below of the [RBelgium](https://www.meetup.com/RBelgium) session we held last week (on Thursday 2022-02-03).
 [Christophe Regouby](https://github.com/cregouby) (co-author of the [tabnet](https://cran.r-project.org/package=tabnet) R package) talked about

 - the design of the the recent [torch](https://torch.mlverse.org) R package which interfaces with the libtorch C++ library for deep learning